godfred-adams/godfred-adams/README.md

-- 👋 Hi, I’m @godfred-adams
+- 👋 Hi, I’m Godfred Adams
-- 👀 I’m interested in Web and Mobile Application Development
+- 😀 I’m interested in Web and Mobile Application Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on frontend web development with HTML, CSS and JavaScript
 - 📫 How to reach me adamsgodfred3.tech@gmail.com